plusnli/plusnli.github.io/_pages/about.md

 <details markdown="1">
 <summary>TL; DR...</summary>

-- We introduce HELENE, an optimizer to accelerate fine-tuning LLMs with zeroth-order optimization by integrating an annealed Asymptotic Gauss-Newton-Bartlett (A-GNB) estimator for diagonal Hessian approximation and a layer-wise clipping mechanism for curvature-aware updates.
+- We introduce **HELENE**, an optimizer to accelerate fine-tuning LLMs with zeroth-order optimization by integrating an annealed Asymptotic Gauss-Newton-Bartlett (A-GNB) estimator for diagonal Hessian approximation and a layer-wise clipping mechanism for curvature-aware updates.

 - HELENE delivers up to 20× faster convergence than MeZO, along with an average 2.5% accuracy boost across tasks on RoBERTa-large and OPT-1.3B.
 </details>